LeonardoCavazzola/LeonardoCavazzola/README.md

 ### Hi there 👋

-- 🔭 I'm currently working at MercadoLibre through jaya.tech;
+- 🔭 I'm currently working at Mercado Livre through jaya.tech;
 - 🌱 I’m currently learning: Java, Kotlin, Spring Framework and Angular;
 - 👯 I’m looking to collaborate in everything i can;<!-- - 🤔 I’m looking for help with get a job; -->
 - 💬 Ask me about anything, I would love to talk with you and share some thoughts.